 The Rolex Oysterflex bracelet is made of Elastomer which is formed from “elastic” and “polymer”.
 Essentially a general term for natural and synthetic rubbers.

-Now that we’ve got a better understanding of what it is we’re dealing with, let’s look at how you can adjust Rolex Oysterflex bracelet because it’s not as given as with Rolex metal bracelets.
+Now that we’ve got a better understanding of what it is we’re dealing with, let’s look at how you can adjust the Rolex Oysterflex bracelet because it’s not as given as Rolex metal bracelets.
 With a regular metal bracelet, you can just remove links, but obviously, you cannot do that with an Oysterflex bracelet.

 How to adjust Rolex Oysterflex bracelet